 We have been taken from spiritual darkness where we couldn’t see, into the light of God’s Kingdom (Col 1:13; 1 Jn 1:5-7, 2:9-11; 1 Pet 2:9).
 Our spiritual eyes need to be open so we know what’s available to us in Christ and able to comprehend Satan’s tactics, so we don’t get caught off guard (Lk 24:31; Eph 1:18, 6:10-18, 4:27; 1 Pet 5:8).
 “Open my (spiritual) eyes to see wonderful things in your word” (Ps 119:18).
 Even as a Christian to what extent is my spiritual understanding of the riches of Christ (also termed the divine exchange) becoming clear and being put into practice in my life?

-We are to fix our eyes (focus) on Jesus so we are not distracted from His calling on our life (Prov 4:25; Heb 12:2).
-When our attention is on us and our problems we sink (Mt 14:30).
-Abraham was told, “Lift up your eyes” (Gen 13:14).
-In the natural realm there may appear to be only defeat but the challenge is for us to see perplexing situations in the light of eternity not from an earthly perspective.
+challenge is for us to see perplexing situations in the light of eternity not from an earthly perspective.
 Don’t give up – look up, see the opportunities, see who is for us in the powerful spiritual realm (2 Kgs 6:17).
 In faith reach out to the Holy Spirit and allow Him to speak divine revelation into our spirits, bringing enlightenment, comfort and conviction beyond the natural physical realm.

 God looks for and strengthens those whose hearts are upright, for His eyes are on the righteous but against the evil doers.
 Nothing can be hidden from His eyes (2 Chr 16:9; Heb 4:13; 1 Pet 3:12).

-We should also have an honest, un-conceited appraisal of ourselves.
+We should also have an honest, non-conceited appraisal of ourselves.
 The Bible instructs don’t be wise in your own eyes or opinion (1 Sam 15:17,19; Prov 3:7, 16:2, 21:2; Isa 5:21; Rom 12:3).
 When no clear direction was given “everyone did what was right in his own eyes” – what they considered appropriate behaviour because the wicked have no fear of God to guide them (Jdg 17:6; Ps 36:2).